 While evident that the MDR (EU) 2017/745 contains new requirements, which brings challenges, these adjustments to be made can be manageable when tackled systematically.
 Having this proper system, with tighter regulations, can help enhance patient safety.

 The pointers described above will also be relevant for manufacturers of IVD-Medical Devices who will have to comply with the new IVDR (EU) 2017/746.
 From May 26th 2022, IVD manufacturers have to appoint a PRRC as well.

 It is timely to take action now, given support at hand.
 Earlier this week, the Medical Device Coordination Group (MDCG) released one new guidance on PRRC(s).
-Take a read and understand more as you look to appoint your PRRC: MDCG 2019-7 Guidance on Article 15 of the Medical Device Regulation (MDR) and in vitro Diagnostic Device Regulation (IVDR) regarding a "person responsible for regulatory compliance" (PRRC)
+Take a read and understand more as you look to appoint your PRRC, and see how Stendard is able to fulfill these role: MDCG 2019-7 Guidance on Article 15 of the Medical Device Regulation (MDR) and in vitro Diagnostic Device Regulation (IVDR) regarding a "person responsible for regulatory compliance" (PRRC)

 Ask us anything